pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/06_Create_a_First_Project.md

 ![Product class](../img/Pimcore_Elements_product_class.png)

-**Important:** Every generated class in the Pimcore admin panel has also an accordingly PHP class with getters and setters.
+**Important:** Every generated class in the Pimcore admin panel has an associated PHP class with getters and setters.
 You can find the PHP class representation of our newly created class definition above in `var/classes/DataObject/Product.php`